An agent of HOPE in Rwanda

 From the Director

-As director of business relations for the George Fox School of Business, Jeff VandenHoek is focused on building relationships with the business community and connecting students with those with industry expertise.
+As director of business relations for the George Fox College of Business, Jeff VandenHoek is focused on building relationships with the business community and connecting students with those with industry expertise.
 All connections support enhanced, dynamic learning opportunities and practical experiences necessary for student learning and early career success.

 "I love the privilege and responsibility for supporting student learning success through intentional business connections.
 Listening to a business expert share in a class, experiencing a group of students sharing their report findings to an executive team in a 12th-floor conference room in downtown Portland, and hearing from an employer who just had an excellent internship experience with one of our fine students ... these are the dynamic learning and business engagements that breathe life into our great programs.
 In this new position for the School of Business, I get to build upon the great programs we currently have and help them become even better!"